KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We added the map functionality to our form page, so the user can now just drag and drop a pin to set the location instead of having to type in the longitude and latitude manually.
 Still, a couple of bugs to iron out with this feature, but a big improvement on our previous implementation.

 - In terms of side-projects I added media queries to my portfolio page to make it responsive for mobile and tablet.
 I just have to replace all the Lorem Ipsums with actual text and it should be ready!
 I also did some work on my Github profile Readme to make it more presentable.

+### Day 88-90:

+- We reviewed the feedback from our surveys and spent some time fixing some bugs and UI issues that were addressed by our users.
+By the end of Monday we felt our MVP was pretty bullet-proof (fingers-crossed it staysthat way).
+We created a Figma design for the mobile version of our website and then set about building it.
+We also added some delete and edit functionality for logged in users to edit any locations they have added to the website.

+- I added some draft text to replace the Lorem ipsums in my Portfolio site and also started to think about how to tackle making a new CV, as my current one looks like it belongs in a time capsule.